code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-12-spring-jms-message-selector-example.md

 mvn test
 {% endhighlight %}

-In the output logs we can see that the messages are received in the respective JMS Listeners.
+In the output logs, we can see that the messages are received in the respective JMS Listeners.

 {% highlight plaintext %}
 .   ____          _            __ _ _